Anas-Bdev/Namaa-Backend/README.md

 Instead of building a simple CRUD application, the goal was to design a **production-style backend system** using modern software engineering principles.

-The focus is not only on implementing features, but on building a **clean, scalable, and maintainable architecture** suitable for real-world systems.
+The focus is on building a **clean, scalable, and maintainable architecture** that reflects real-world backend systems.

 ---